frankodoom/libwebp.net/README.md

             return File(fs, "application/octet-stream", oFileName);
         }
 ```

+### [Coming SOON!!!]Asp.Net Core MiddleWare
+ `Libewebp.Net.Middleware` is a separate package that depends on `Libewebp.Net` and allows you to inject image compression
+ in your Asp.Net pipeline.
+This middleware will compress your specified image types using lossy and lossless angorithms.

 <!-- # Compression
   Below shows the results of a basic compression done with libwebp.net, download the files with the link below and compare the file sizes.